 - Spend a night exploring the buzzing riverside city of Brisbane

-- Embark on a 3-day 4WD Safari to Fraser Island.
-Camp under the stars, visit a shipwreck and swim in crystal clear waters before enjoying sundowners on deck
+- Embark on a 3-day 4WD Safari to K'Gari/Fraser Island.
+Camp under the stars, visit a shipwreck and swim in crystal clear waters before enjoying sundowners at sunset

 - Visit the Mon Repos Turtle Centre to discover how incredible turtles really are and taste some of Bundaberg's famous rum